 Students attending the Northwest Local School District are to arrive at school by a designated time (7:15 AM) and remain there until the end of the official school day unless permission is granted for them to leave during the school day.
 The administration shall develop and maintain procedures to enforce this policy.
-Students who are tardy to school (not in their homeroom by 7:15 A.M.).
+Students who are tardy to school (not in their homeroom by 7:15 A.M.) must report to the office to receive a late pass.
 Tardiness to school is classified as excused/unexcused, the same as absences.
 Determining whether a tardy is excused or unexcused is based on the absence procedures.
 It should be noted that absences from class due to tardiness to school count toward the excessive absence policy.
 Students reporting to school late for any excused reason are also counted tardy; however, no disciplinary action will be taken.